 Dance Composition II builds on work accomplished in Composition I and develops an understanding of and skill in the theory and craft of choreography.
 This includes deepening movement invention skills; exploring form and structure; investigating sources for sound, music, text and language; developing group design; and broadening critical understanding.
 Students will work on a selected number of projects and will have some opportunity to revise and expand work.
 Readings and viewings will be assigned and related production problems will be considered

 Advanced Choreography is a semester long tutorial in which a student, under the guidance of a faculty mentor, develops a work of more significant length and one of consequence to her artistic sensibility.
 Students also take on the responsibility for all production considerations.
-Advanced choreography works are supported in studio performances or the Spring Dance Concert.
+Advanced choreography works are supported in studio performances, in the Tabitha concert or in the Spring Dance Concert.